dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

     "review" : "Love apple AirPods, the sound and quality are amazing as always with Apple" }
 ```
-Once record  is successfully created in the index, you will be able to see 200 response code with below response
+Once record is successfully created in the index, you will be able to see 200 response code with below response.
 ```
 {
   "_index": "apple-review-index",